Restoring (and retaining) balance

 This may explain why we are seeing so many private equity behemoths diving into this corner of fixed income; an access point to the recurring fees from managing insurance capital; a market that itself is expected to reach almost $10 trillion by 2028[4].

 Blackstone[5], for example, has integrated its corporate credit, asset-based finance, and insurance groups into a single new unit.
-Meanwhile, Apollo, Brookfield and KKR & Co. have taken majority stakes in, or bought outright, insurance companies, prompting Moody’s to issue a warning on what it calls a balance-sheet heavy approach earlier this year[6].
+Meanwhile, Brookfield and KKR & Co. have taken majority stakes in, or bought outright, insurance companies, prompting Moody’s to issue a warning on what it calls a balance-sheet heavy approach earlier this year[6].

 Private credit, originally a peripheral player in the non-league of asset classes, was the domain of smaller companies and sub-prime borrowers.
 But now these large alternative asset managers control this income stream, the tables have turned.